BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Experiments

-From Table \ref{table6}, two obvious observations could also be obtained.
-One is that the ${\mathcal{L}_{reg}}$ could often help our BeltCrackDet to achieve the best comprehensive performance.
-For example, the ${\mathcal{L}_{reg}}$ gains the peak mAP$_{50}$ 67.08\% and F1 82.17\% on BeltCrack14ks.
-Moreover, it also achieves the highest evaluation metrics (including mAP$_{50}$, Precision, Recall and F1) on dataset BeltCrack9kd.
+From Table \ref{loss_ablation}, two conclusions could be drawn.
+One is that the optimized ${\mathcal{L}_{reg}}$ consistently enables our BeltCrackDet to achieve the most comprehensive performance.
+For instance, ${\mathcal{L}_{reg}}$ achieves a peak mAP$_{50}$ of 67.08\% and an F1 of 82.17\% on BeltCrack14ks.
+Meanwhile, it also attains the highest metrics (including mAP$_{50}$ 30.79\%, Precision 61.69\%, Recall 54.95\% and F1 56.98\%) on BeltCrack9kd.

-The other is that both ${\mathcal{L}_{nwd}}$ and ${\mathcal{L}_{iou}}$ are effective in training.
-For example, trained by the former, our BeltCrackDet could acquire an mAP$_{50}$ of 65.77\% and an F1 of 80.14\% on BeltCrack14ks, only 1.31\% lower than the best mAP$_{50}$ 67.08\% and 2.03\% lower than the best F1 82.17\%, respectively.
-Merely, they are not the optimal loss functions for our baseline.
+The other is that both ${\mathcal{L}_{nwd}}$ and ${\mathcal{L}_{iou}}$ contribute positively during training.
+Specifically, when trained by the former, BeltCrackDet reaches an mAP$_{50}$ 65.77\% and F1 80.14\% on BeltCrack14ks, only 1.31\% and 2.03\% lower than the best mAP$_{50}$ and F1 achieved by ${\mathcal{L}_{reg}}$, respectively.
+These comparisons quantitatively imply that ${\mathcal{L}_{reg}}$ is the most effective loss design for our BeltCrackDet.